Solar neutrino physics: Prospects of solar neutrino experiments

 For solar neutrinos, this operation also makes an impact.
 With the loading of Gd, SK will be able to separate well solar $^{8}{\rm B}$ neutrino events from cosmogenic background events, which are usually accompanied by the production of neutrons in $^{16}\text{O}$ spallation---see Sec.~\ref{sub:cos-bkg}.
 Hence the measurement of solar $^{8}{\rm B}$ neutrinos will be improved, due to the reduced background.
-With a high precision measurement of $^{8}{\rm B}$ neutrinos, the upturn due to the MSW effect in the Sun and the day-night asymmetry due to the Earth's matter effect might be probed.
-It might also be possible that, with the cleaner SK-Gd detector, the highest energy component---hep neutrinos---could be resolved, given that the statistics of hep neutrinos at SK are significant.
+Consequently, the measurements of the upturn due to the MSW effect in the Sun and the day-night asymmetry due to the Earth's matter effect are also expected to be improved.
+The SK-Gd detector, with its reduced background, might be able to see a hint of hep neutrinos since the expected event rate of hep neutrinos in the 15.5-19.5 MeV range is about 0.064 event/year/kt~\cite{Super-Kamiokande:2016yck}, high enough for the 22.5 kt detector to detect a few events within several years (In this case, the background reduction is crucial).
 In addition, searches for solar antineutrinos (see Sec.~\ref{sub:new-ph}) will benefit substantially from the high efficiency of neutrino tagging in an IBD event.